brenodupin/gdt/GDICT_FILE_SPECIFICATION.md

 [<LABEL>]
 ```

-The `LABEL` should be a unique identifier for the gene or feature group.
-We do recommend using a consistent naming convention, with an prefix, read more about it in [Label Naming Conventions](#label-naming-conventions).
+The `LABEL` should be a unique identifier for the genome feature.
+We do recommend using a consistent naming convention, with a prefix, as shown in the example below.
+Read more about it in [Label Naming Convention](#label-naming-convention).

 ### Data Entries

-Each labeled section contains data entries that describe various aspects of the gene or feature.
-There are three types of data entries, each with its own specific format:
+Each labeled section contains data entries that describe various aspects of the genome feature.
+There are three types of data entries, each with its own specific format.
+Although most entries are automaticaly generated, manually created (and curated) entries are also allowed.

-#### 1. Gene Description Entries (#gd)
+#### 1. 'Gene Description' Entry (#gd)

-Gene descriptions represent various names and descriptions for a gene.
+'Gene descriptions' are names that describe the given genome feature.
+These entries mostly come from NCBI Gene (`Gene description` field).
+These descriptors are not actually encountered in the GFF file (since gene identifiers tend to appear as `ID=gene-<gene_name>`), but are used to provide additional context and information about the gene when querying NCBI Gene.

 **Format:**
 ```
 <descriptor> #gd <source> [#c <comment>]
 ```

-- `descriptor`: The gene name or description
+- `descriptor`: The gene name or description.
-- `source`: The source of the information (e.g., `MANUAL`, `NCBI`)
+- `source`: The source of the information (e.g., `MANUAL`, `NCBI`).
-- `comment` (optional): Additional information marked with `#c`
+- `comment` (optional): Additional information marked with `#c`.

 **Example:**
 ```